NREL/Wattile/tests/data/README.md

 that the quantity of synthetic training data included in the repo is too small to be used for algorithm validation.)

-The target data were generated using the computed history function of [SkySpark] 3.0.27.
+The target data were generated using the computed history function feature of [SkySpark] 3.0.27.
 For transparency and replicability, the history function implementation is included in the repository in `hfMachineLearningTestData.trio`.

 [SkySpark]: https://skyfoundry.com/product "SkySpark software"